metabase/throttle/README.md

 The list is thus automatically ordered by date, and we can drop the portion of the list with logins that are over an hour old as needed.

-Once a User has reached some number of login attempts over the past hour (e.g. 5), calculate some delay before they're allowed to try to log in again (e.g., 15 seconds).
+Once a user has reached some number of login attempts over the past hour (e.g. 5), calculate some delay before they're allowed to try to log in again (e.g., 15 seconds).
 This number will increase exponentially as the number of recent failures increases (e.g., 40 seconds for 6 failed attempts, 90 for 7 failed attempts, etc).